tunahsu/langchain-gemini-chatdocs/README.md

-# LLM Application based on Google Gemini
+# LLM Application Based on Google Gemini

 This is a Language Model (LLM) application built with LangChain + Streamlit, utilizing Google's powerful language model, Gemini Pro.
 The application allows users to upload multiple PDFs or web content and generate responses to their queries based on the uploaded content.